FaSidd/cloudflare-ddns/README.md

 docker-compose up -d
 ```

-Now you the container should be up and running.
+Now the container should be up and running.